Awj2021/mesh_demo/README.md

 - [  ] Refine the layout of buttons.
 - [ x ] Regenerate the background images.
 - [ x ] Refine the **Introduction**, combine the command in the shell file.
+- [ x ] Add the exit button when the full screen showing.

 # Reference